 What To Do Before You Put Seeds In Dirt?

 At this point in the process, we all ready have a game plan.
 We have a fairly accurate idea of what we are going to plant and how much of it we need to plant.
 Also, we have all ready planned out and purchased all our seeds we’ll use for the year.

 We always stress that it’s important to have a plan.
 It’s so easy to get carried away when you’re planting seeds.
 It seems like you have an infinite amount of indoor growing space.
-You have acres of land that you can put all these plants in!
+In your mind, you have acres of land that you can put all these plants in!
 Room for this, room for that!
 Why not start this early and get ahead?

 Reality is eventually going to hit you like a two ton heavy thing.
 Come April, you are going to be swimming in plants.
 Then comes May and you will be running out of room with nowhere to put them.

 Planting too much, too early will severely restrict your indoor growing space for things you also want to grow later!

 All that said, before you put plants in dirt, you of course need dirt.
 In very early March, we put in for any seedling mix and potting soil mixes that we need.
 We are experienced gardeners, so we know we need about 10-12 cubic feet of potting soil and should replenish seedling mixes, if needed.

 It’s also very important to follow your seed schedule for planting your seeds.
 If you started things like cucumber or tomatoes this early, they will be unwieldy and humongous by the time it’s safe to put them outside.

 Exercising caution and executing on a plan will help you at every step of this process.
 It will save you a lot of stress and impulsive buying just to take care of your plant babies.

 Preparing Your Indoor Grow Space For The Season